Tomella/explorer-3d/README.md

 Not my strong point.
 If interested you can do a push request.
 Maybe I'll learn something.

 ## Integration testing
-The examples directory has a bunch of demo apps and I find it easiest to build in there or extend the existing apps so run:
+The examples directory has a demo app and I find it easiest to build in there or extend the existing apps so run:
 `> node server`

 This serves both the content from the `examples` directory as 'http://localhost:3000/' and directly from the `dist` directory as '/dist'